survivejs/webpack-book/manuscript/techniques/05_deploying.md

 1. Copy the old version of the site in a temporary directory and remove *archive* directory from it.
 You can name the archival directory as you want.
 2. Clean and build the project.
 3. Copy the old version below *build/archive/<version>*
-4. Set up a script to call *gh-pages* through Node like this and capture possible errors in the callback:
+4. Set up a script to call *gh-pages* through Node as below and capture possible errors in the callback:

 ```javascript
 ghpages.publish(path.join(__dirname, 'build'), { add: true }, callback);